Home Cocktails Ordinary Drink Gin Fizz

 Did You Know?

-The Gin Fizz was popularized in the late 19th century and was famously mentioned in the 1887 novel 'The Savoy Cocktail Book' by Harry Craddock.
+The Gin Fizz was popularized in the late 19th century and was even featured in the famous cocktail book 'The Savoy Cocktail Book' by Harry Craddock.

 Gin Fizz Variations

-Ramos Gin Fizz This variation includes cream and orange flower water, giving it a richer texture and floral aroma.
-Swap: Add 1 oz of cream and a few drops of orange flower water.
+Ramos Gin Fizz This variation includes cream and orange flower water, creating a richer texture and floral aroma.
+Swap: Add 1 oz heavy cream and a few drops of orange flower water.

 Elderflower Gin Fizz Incorporates elderflower liqueur for a floral sweetness that complements the gin and lemon.
 Swap: Replace 1/2 oz of gin with elderflower liqueur.